2 dead gray whales wash ashore in San Francisco Bay

 The Marine Mammal Center in Sausalito said Thursday scientists were unable to determine a cause of death for the other whale.

-A team conducted necropsies on the one-year-old, 23-foot-long female whales Tuesday at Angel Island State Park.
+A team conducted necropsies on the 1-year-old, 23-foot (7-meter)-long female whales Tuesday at Angel Island State Park.

 The center says the number of gray whales entering the San Francisco Bay this year has been "abnormally high."
-It says the animals are also staying much longer in the bay.
+It says the animals are also staying much longer.

 Gray whales are making their annual northward migration from Mexico to Alaska.